 Malia Yoshioka is a freelance Food & Travel Writer and ESL Tutor from Hawaii.
 She's slowly eating her way around the world, 43 countries and counting so far!
-Get behind the scenes news, travel tips and the best food stories from around the web in her weekly Aloha Friday newsletter.
+Get behind the scenes news, travel tips and the best food stories from around the web in her weekly Savor the Journey newsletter.

 Share